William-Fraser/RPG_Shell-Knight/README.md

-Goal - Usurp the king, take his THRONE and crown
+Goal - Enter the Castle Usurp the King, take his THRONE, crown, and kingdom

+ > gain enterance to the desert
- > sit in the castle throne <
+ > sit in the castle throne

 MOVEMENT - WASD, ARROWKEYS